codacy/docs/docs/repositories/commits.md

 -   **Green**: New version of a changed line with added characters highlighted in bright green
 -   **Bright green**: New line

-Additionally, lines with issues are highlighted according to issue severity and include a button to view more details and navigate to the issue.
+Lines with issues are highlighted according to the issue severity.
+On these lines, hover over the pill label to view more details or navigate to the issue.

 <!-- vale off -->
 ![Diff tab](images/{{ page.meta.file_name }}-tab-diff.png)